Communicate data with clarity and purpose.

 Honesty over hype

-Scales and baselines must be defensible.
+Scales, caveats, and evidence must be defensible.

 One message per visual